fasttime/JScrewIt/README.md

 #### <code>**JScrewIt.commonFeaturesOf(*features...*)**</code>

-Gets an array of individual features shared by a specified group of features.
+Gets an array of individual, not otherwise implied features shared by a specified group of features.

 <dl>
 <dt><code>features</code></dt>